 The Company has a formal process of annual performance evaluation for the Board, its Committees and individual Directors.
 The Board and its Committees are satisfied that they are operating effectively.
-A performance evaluation of the Board, its Committees and individual Directors is conducted annually.
+A performance evaluation of the Board, its Committees and individual Directors is conducted annually via an internal peer review between Directors.